 Quizzes: At each step along the way, students can test their knowledge with quizzes and practice problems.
 I have also provided them with the answer keys, worked problems, and careful explanations of each answer.
 I have confidence that students will have a great experience with my teaching method.

-HERE'S WHAT SOME STUDENTS HAVE TOLD ME ABOUT “COLLEGE STATISTICS FOR NON-MATH MAJORS” AND MY TEACHING APPROACH:
+HERE'S WHAT SOME STUDENTS HAVE TOLD ME ABOUT “STRESS-FREE STATISTICS FOR IBDP/AP STUDENTS” AND MY TEACHING APPROACH:

 Dr. George White,